canjs/can-23/readme.md

 import "can-23/control/noop-event-handlers-on-destroyed"
 ```

 This plugin will warn when a control event handler is called after destroy.

+## Other

+- can.Map.prototype.\_legacyAttrBehavior is set to `true`.
+This means classes are left alone.

 ## Limitations